 The site also includes links to safety manuals for both office and warehouse employees, which comply with OSHA guidelines and regulations.
 And online training in our Learning Management System (LMS) helps employees identify potential safety hazards and proper protocols to follow should one be recognized.

-Representatives from various departments and individuals from facilities, human resources, real estate, and security are responsible for reviewing any safety-related concerns and discuss how we can continue to make Paychex an even safer place to work.
+Champions from various departments and individuals from facilities, human resources, real estate, and security are responsible for reviewing any safety-related concerns and discuss how we can continue to make Paychex’s facilities an even safer place to work.

 Process for Worker Reporting